jorgepz/data_doi_10.1016-j.cma.2019.04.012/README.md

 # Data repository

 Repository containing the mesh and image files of the numerical examples solved in the article _A new robust formulation for optical-flow/material identification problems_, by authors: Jorge M. Pérez Zerpa, Gonzalo D. Maso Talou and Pablo Blanco.
+Science Direct url: [https://www.sciencedirect.com/science/article/pii/S0045782519302099?via%3Dihub]

 For each example and test case the following files are included: